 - How to add a Flickr photo or image using the Mashup function

-There is also a wealth of information provided by DMU Library Services for staff and students on copyright and using digital content.
+There is information provided by DMU Library Services for staff and students on copyright and using digital content.

 Heard about Creative Commons?